machine-learning-apps/Issue-Label-Bot/README.md

 To utilize the code in this repository, you will need to register a GitHub App of your own and install this app on your desired repositories and store authentication secrets.

-First, walk through the [prerequisites section of this getting started guide](https://developer.github.com/apps/quickstart-guides/using-the-github-api-in-your-app/#prerequisites) **except** The Ruby programming language" section as we will be using python instead as the client that interfaces with the GitHub api.
+First, walk through the [prerequisites section of this getting started guide](https://developer.github.com/apps/quickstart-guides/using-the-github-api-in-your-app/#prerequisites) **except** "The Ruby programming language" section as we will be using Python instead as the client that interfaces with the GitHub API.

  Second, [setup your development environment](https://developer.github.com/apps/quickstart-guides/setting-up-your-development-environment/).
 Make sure you create a Webhook secret, even though this step is optional.

- Next, setup a postgres database.
+ Next, set up a Postgres database.
 You can do this [for free on Heroku](https://elements.heroku.com/addons/heroku-postgresql).
 Detailed instructions (stolen shamelessly from [here](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript)):

 1. Navigate to https://www.heroku.com/, and create an account if you don’t already have one.
 2. On Heroku’s Dashboard, click “New” and choose “Create new app.”